Andrew Carnegie Foundation: Charles Dollard

 World War II and its immediate aftermath were a relatively inactive period for the Carnegie Corporation.
-Keppel was succeeded as president by Walter A. Jessup from 1941–1944 and Devereux C. Josephs from 1945–1948.
+Keppel was succeeded as president by Walter A. Jessup from 1941 to 1944 and Devereux C. Josephs from 1945 to 1948.

 Charles Dollard joined the staff in 1939 as Keppel's assistant and became president in 1948.
 The foundation took greater interest in the social sciences, and particularly the study of human behavior.
 Dollard urged it to fund quantitative, "objective" social science research like research in physical sciences, and help to diffuse the results through major universities.
 The corporation advocated for standardized testing in schools to determine academic merit regardless of the student's socio-economic background.
 Its initiatives have also included helping to broker the creation of the Educational Testing Service in 1947.

 The trust also entered into international affairs.
 The corporation determined that the U.S. increasingly needed policy and scholarly expertise in international affairs, and so tied into area studies programs at colleges and universities as well as the Ford Foundation.
 In 1948 the trust also provided the seed money to establish the Russian Research Center at Harvard University, today known as the Davis Center for Russia and Eurasian Studies, as an organization that could address large-scale research from both a policy and educational points of view.

 In 1951, the Group Areas Act took effect in South Africa and effectively put the apartheid system into place, leading to political ascendancy for Afrikaners and dispossession for many Africans and colored people suddenly required to live in certain areas of the country only, on pain of imprisonment for remaining in possession of homes in areas designated for whites.
 The Carnegie corporation pulled its philanthropic endeavors from South Africa for more than two decades after this political change, turning its attention from South Africa to developing East African and West African universities instead.